kotlitecture/template-android-compose/processor/src/main/resources/kotli/template/android/compose/testing/http/okhttp/usage.md

 ## Overview

-The library is pre-configured in the `app.di.datasource.ProvidesOkHttpSource` class.
+The library is pre-configured in the `app.di.datasource.ProvidesHttpSource` class.

 **Chucker** will display a notification showing a summary of ongoing HTTP activity.
 Tapping on the notification launches the full **Chucker UI**.